General liability insurance is one of the most common types of insurance that businesses carry.

 What’s typically covered by general liability insurance?

-Helps cover legal costs and medical expenses if a customer or non-employee claims they were injured on your business property
+General liability coverage helps cover legal costs and medical expenses if a customer or non-employee claims they were injured on your business property

-Helps with the costs of repairing or replacing a third party’s property that was damaged by your business activities
+General liability coverage helps with the costs of repairing or replacing a third party’s property that was damaged by your business activities

-Helps with legal costs related to claims of slander and libel against your small business
+General liability coverage helps with legal costs related to claims of slander and libel against your small business

-Helps with costs if a customer claims a product of yours caused harm or injury
+General liability coverage helps with costs if a customer claims a product of yours caused harm or injury

-Helps with expenses associated with claims of damage due to your advertising
+General liability coverage helps with expenses associated with claims of damage due to your advertising

 Together, we serve small businesses